Social-Religious Reforms, Personalities, and Organizations:

 Seva Sadan- 1885

-- Founded by Behramji M.Malabari in Bombay
+- Seva Sadan was founded by Behramji M.Malabari in Bombay

 - This was against child marriage, forced widowhood, and helping women who were socially suppressed.